 Baruch Weiss is a trial attorney focusing on white collar, national security and complex civil litigation.
-He represents clients in both criminal and SEC securities fraud investigations; homeland and national security investigations; OFAC enforcement matters; off-label investigations of the pharmaceutical industry; public corruption matters; FCPA investigations; administrative and criminal immigration enforcement actions against employers; and criminal tax evasion cases.
+He represents clients in both criminal and SEC securities fraud investigations; homeland and national security investigations; OFAC enforcement, delisting and licensing matters; off-label and anti-kickback investigations of the pharmaceutical industry; public corruption matters; FCPA investigations; administrative and criminal immigration enforcement actions against employers; and criminal tax evasion cases.
 He also has handled complex civil antitrust litigation on behalf of a major pharmaceutical client, and has extensive experience handling criminal appeals.

 From 2003 to 2006, Mr. Weiss worked at the Department of Homeland Security serving as Acting Deputy General Counsel overseeing all the department's 1,400 attorneys, and as Associate General Counsel.
 He supervised the chief counsels of ICE, CBP, TSA, and USCIS.
 His areas of responsibility included criminal law, immigration enforcement, immigration services, customs enforcement, aviation security, and transportation security.